SeanKilleen/seankilleen.github.io/_posts/2022-04-03-announcing-net-oss-survey-results.md

 > * A lesson learned is how important this can be.
 A good CI/CD process saves hours of time that could be spent on issue support, feature building, etc. It's often overlooked by new maintainers and is easy to put on the back-burner without realizing what a benefit it is.
 This is probably one area where an external support structure could have a big impact.
 > * My project has relied on free cloud-hosted CI for years (Travis, Appveyor, Azure Pipelines).
 This has been an immensely positive change for OSS in the last decade.
-> * Help on tests stability or optimisation might be good.
+> * Help on tests stability or optimization might be good.
 If we decide to build cloud solution around [Redacted] then devops help would be definitely helpful.

 The impact map draft: